breadboard-ai/breadboard/README.md

 ### Developing Breadboard

 Breadboard is organized as a monorepo, with packages designed to do a specific task.
-Some of these packages are published to npm for others to use "out of treee".
+Some of these packages are published to npm for others to use "out of treee", and others are unpublished.
 When developing Breadboard, however, npm will use packages from within the monorepo when a given package depends on another.

-See [DEVELOPING.md](./DEVELOPING.md) for more instructions on the various packages within Breadboard, and how to work with them.
+See [DEVELOPING.md](./DEVELOPING.md) for more information on the various packages within Breadboard, and how to work with them.

 Please note that Breadboard requires [Node](https://nodejs.org/) version >=v20.14.0.